ingadhoc/stock/stock_ux/README.rst

 #.
 Add Rotation and Location Rotation to Reordering Rules (orderpoint): delivered quantities to customers on last 120 days divided per 4 (to make it monthly)
 #.
 Add optional constraints configurable by Picking Type
 #.
 Add partner field on procurement group form view.
+#.
+Allow to reorder the lines in Replenishment view according to the forecast qty, Add the filter "Negatives quantities".

 Installation
 ============